frcdesign/FRCDesign.org/docs/learning-course/stage2/2E/layout-sketch.md

 ## Layout Sketches

-Elevator master sketches usually start with an extended side view so you can drive the length of it based off of the extension limits and your required beginning and end position for whatever mechanism you're moving.
+Elevator main layout sketches usually start with an extended side view so you can drive the length of it based off of the extension limits and your required beginning and end position for whatever mechanism you're moving.

 Though this elevator doesn't have that context, it's still useful to follow the same workflow of starting with a side sketch, which will contain most important dimensions but can be hard to conceptualize at first.